jonasacres/easysafe-doc/README.md

   <- psk   | additionalB
 ```

-##### symobf option
+##### XKpsk4 designation
+The Noise specification does not contain a "XKpsk4" pattern.
+This key exchange follows the standard XKpsk3 pattern, with the exception that the psk is moved to a new fourth round.

+This is because the responder may be listening for multiple filesystems using the same port and public static key.
+Since the FSID is used as a pre-shared key, the responder must receive information from the requestor in order to determine which FSID to use.
+The requestor cannot safely transmit this information until the payload of round 3 (the `additionalA` section, described below).

+In the standard "XKpsk3" pattern, the `psk` token would have been processed prior to encrypting `additionalA`, meaning the responder would be unable to determine which PSK to use.
+Therefore the `psk` token is delayed until the next round.

+##### Symmetric obfuscation of ephemeral public key
-The symmetric obfuscation option ("symobf") allows transmission of the initiator's public ephemeral key in a manner that is indistinguishable from random to a casual observer.
-This indistinguishibility depends on the observer lacking knowledge of the responder's public static key, which a determined adversary may possess.
+During the handshake, the initiator's public ephemeral key is transmitted in the clear.
+Ed25519 public keys are distinguishable from random.
+To prevent a casual observer from distinguishing EasySafe traffic from random, the initiator's public ephemeral key is obfuscated using a key derived from the responder's public static key:

-When transmitting and receiving public keys, the key material is processed through the following functions:
 ```
-deriveObfKey(random):
-  // ResponderPublicKey is known static key of peer in responder role return HKDF(ikm=ResponderPublicKey, len=SYM_KEY_LEN, salt=random, info="easyshare-obf")

-obfuscate(pubKey):
-  if(HasKey()): // HasKey() function defined in Noise Specification, Section 5.1
-    return key
+  ResponderPublicStaticKey // public static key belonging to responder; known to requestor from ad InitiatorPublicEphemeralKey // public ephemeral key belonging to initiator

   random = RNG(32)
-  obfKey = deriveObfKey(random)
+  obfKey = deriveSubkey(parentKey=ResponderPublicStaticKey, name="handshake-ephemeral-key-obfuscation", salt=random)
-  return random || SymmetricEncryptAEAD(key=obfKey, iv=zeros(SYM_IV_LEN), data=pubKey)
+  ObfuscatedEphemeralKey = random || SymmetricEncryptAEAD(key=obfKey, iv=zeros(SYM_IV_LEN), data=InitiatorPublicEphemeralKey)

-deobfuscate(inputBuffer):
-  if(HasKey()):
-    return inputBuffer[0 ...
-ASYM_PUBKEY_LEN]
-  random = inputBuffer[0 ...
-32]
-  pubKeyCiphertext = inputBuffer[32 ...
-32 + ASYM_PUBKEY_LEN]
-  obfKey = deriveObfKey(random)
-  return SymmetricDecryptAEAD(key=obfKey, iv=zeros(SYM_IV_LEN), data=pubKeyCiphertext)
 ```

-##### psk4 designation
-The Noise specification does not contain a "XKpsk4" pattern.
-This key exchange follows the standard XKpsk3 pattern, with the exception that the psk is moved to a new fourth round.
-This allows the responder to determine which archive ID to use for the PSK based on the initiator's request.
+The `ObfuscatedEphemeralKey` is what is transmitted when processing the `e` token of round 1 of the Noise handshake.

 ##### Additional key material derivation
 Length obfuscation (explained below) requires the derivation of additional key material during handshaking.
 This is done via a modification to the `Split()` function of Noise, as defined in section 5.2 of the specification: